smallstep/step-issuer/README.md

 ### Using the Certificate resource

+Before supporting `CertificateRequest`,
-Before supporting CertificateRequest, cert-manager supported the resource Certificate, this allows you to create TLS certificates providing only X.509 properties like the common name, DNS or IP addresses SANs.
-Cert Manager now provides a method to support Certificate resources using CertificateRequest controllers like Step Issuer.
+cert-manager supported the resource `Certificate`.
+This allows you to create TLS certificates providing only X.509 properties like the common name, DNS or IP addresses SANs.
+Cert Manager now provides a method to support `Certificate` resources using `CertificateRequest` controllers such as step-issuer.

-The YAML for a Certificate resource looks like:
+The YAML for a `Certificate` resource looks like:

 ```yaml
 apiVersion: cert-manager.io/v1